aleshaleksey/fansys23/skills.md

   - For every size category below medium, this number is halved.
 - Throwing items and creatures beyond a normal distance.
   - More data needed.
-- Outrunning creatures with the same base speed in overland chases (opposed roll rules).
+- Outrunning creatures with the same base speed in short overland chases (opposed roll rules).
 - Entertaining others with a feats of physical prowess (see "Difficulties and recommended thresholds").
 - **Take care**: Yes.
 - **Try again**: Yes, although the DM may rule that failure on a retry results in the "crippled" condition.